tibordp/terraform-hcloud-dualstack-k8s/README.md

   - the primary address family for the cluster is configurable, but defaults to IPv6, which is used for control plane communication
   - pods are allocated a private IPv4 address and a public IPv6 from the /64 subnet that Hetzner gives to every node.
 No masquerading needed for outbound IPv6 traffic! 🎉 (stateful firewall rules are still in place, so direct ingress traffic to pods is blocked by default, prefer to expose workloads through Service)
   - Dual-stack and IPv6-only `Service`s get a private (ULA) IPv6 address
-  - A full-mesh dynamic overlay network using Wireguard, so pod-to-pod traffic is encrypted (Hetzner private networks [are not encrypted](https://docs.hetzner.com/cloud/networks/faq#is-traffic-inside-hetzner-cloud-networks-encrypted), just segregated)
+  - A full-mesh dynamic overlay network using Wireguard, so pod-to-pod traffic is encrypted
 - deploys the [Controller Manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager) so `LoadBalancer` services provision Hetzner load balancers and deleted nodes are cleaned up.
 - deploys the [Container Storage Interface](https://github.com/hetznercloud/csi-driver) for dynamic provisioning of volumes
 - supports dynamic worker node provisioning with cloud-init e.g. for use with [cluster autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler/cloudprovider/hetzner)